MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-power.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies the percentage of battery capacity remaining that triggers the critical battery notification action.

 If you enable this policy setting, you must enter a numeric value (percentage) to set the battery level that triggers the critical notification.